Ireland Cover Letter Writing Guide

 Do not take to lightly the heavy influence an Ireland cover letter can have on the results of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, weird selection trends and unusual management culture.

-The purpose of your cover letter is to make sure that recipient will read your CV
+The purpose of your cover letter is to make sure that the recipient will read your CV

 Your Ireland cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, attract the employer's interest, and draw them in for a closer look at your CV.